fbpx

 In both cases, the final step involves registering the transfer at the Land Department.
 This usually coincides with paying any remaining balance on the purchase price.

 It’s important to note that Thai law allows for flexibility in the transfer process.
-If either the buyer or seller cannot personally attend the Land Department for the ownership transfer, they may appoint a representative through a Power of Attorney (POA).
+If neither the buyer or seller cannot personally attend the Land Department for the ownership transfer, they may appoint a representative through a Power of Attorney (POA).
 This legal document must:

 • Be drafted using the official form provided by the Land Department